PHorg Logo

 Soviet Premier Nikita S. Khrushchev being honored by the City of San Francisco

-at a banquet held at the Garden Court of the Palace Hotel.
+at a banquet held at the Garden Court of The Palace Hotel.

 SPH 1950s Advertisement